 ☛ Go through: Indian History Notes for UPSC

 Bhakti Leaders According to Their Year of Birth

 It is believed that the Bhakti Movement was started in South India in the 9th century by Adi Shankaracharya and grew throughout India.
-Go through the complete list of Saints of Bhakti Movement as per their year of birth.
+Go through the complete list of Saints of the Bhakti Movement as per their birth year.